-- vii) Sweep the enclosure, walking all the way to the north wall of Cave2 - viii) Verify the Faraday Cup is locked in place, and the valve to the 1/4 cryomodule is locked CLOSED - ix) Arm RunSafe Box602 near labyrinth exit - x) Exit through the labyrinth closing screen gate door completely - xi) Return to control room, turn key to RUN to arm the Personnel Safety System
+- iv) Go to control room and turn key to SWEEP - v) Enter the enclosure through the back door, close door behind you upon entry.
+The back door locks Closed after 60 seconds from the time the PSS key is set to Sweep state. - vi) Arm RunSafe Box601 in the hallway - vii) Sweep the enclosure, walking all the way to the north wall of Cave2 - viii) Verify the Faraday Cup is locked in place, and the valve to the /4 cryomodule is locked CLOSED - ix) Arm RunSafe Box602 near labyrinth exit - x) Exit through the labyrinth closing screen gate door completely - xi) Return to control room, turn key to RUN to arm the Personnel Safety System.
+The Operator must complete the Sweep is 4 minutes, from the time the key is set to Sweep state.
+Based on experience, this is enough time.